Nordic Journal of Human Rights

 The Nordic Journal of Human Rights is a peer-reviewed academic journal published by the Norwegian Centre for Human Rights (part of the Faculty of Law at the University of Oslo) in collaboration with Universitetsforlaget.

-The journal takes a broad and cross-disciplinary view on human rights, particularly in a Nordic context.
+The Journal takes a broad, multi-disciplinary and pluralistic approach to human rights as a legal, political and social practice.
+Geographically, the Journal takes a global perspective, welcoming submissions on human rights in the Nordic region and beyond.
+It publishes four issues per year.

 In the Norwegian Association of Higher Education Institutions' ranking of scientific journals (Norwegian Scientific Index), the journal is ranked as a Level 2 journal (Level 2 comprises up to the 20% most prestigious journals in any discipline, in this case law).

 The journal was established in 1982 and was originally published as a Scandinavian-language journal, titled Mennesker og Rettigheter (Humans and Rights).
 It was renamed Nordisk tidsskrift for menneskerettigheter (Nordic Journal of Human Rights) in 2004.
 In 2010, the journal became an English-language journal, and was renamed Nordic Journal of Human Rights.